micheltokic/stable_baselines_model_based_rl/docs/index.md

   model in a gym environemtn with proper action and oberservation space.
 You only need to define a few details about your input data
 - **Train Policy with Stable Baselines**.
-Use any stable baselines algorithm to to train a poliy agains the wrapped gym environment.
+Use any stable baselines algorithm to to train a poliy against the wrapped gym environment.
 You only have to specify some kind of reward function.

+Depending on your use-case, you may only use some specific parts of the library.